 Section 1-11-710 and 1-11-720 of the South Carolina Code of Laws of 1976, as amended, requires the post-employment benefits be funded through annually established employer's contribution rates, also known as the pension surcharge.
 Funding for the employer's payment of the surcharge is provided through General Appropriations from the State and other sources.
 Effective May 1, 2008 through Act 195, the State established the South Carolina Retiree Health Insurance Trust Fund and the Long-Term Disability Insurance Trust Fund for the purpose of funding and accounting for the employer costs of retiree health and dental insurance benefits and employee long-term disability benefits.
 The Retiree Health Insurance Trust Fund is primarily funded through the payroll surcharge.
 Other sources of funding may include additional State appropriated dollars, accumulated EIP reserves, and income generated from investments.
-The Fund's actual contribution to this trust fund for the fiscal year ended June 30, 2008 was \$134,711, which equaled the required contribution rate of 3.42% as discussed in Note 6.
+The Fund's contribution to this trust fund for the fiscal year ended June 30, 2009 and 2008 were approximately \$144,410 and \$134,711, which equaled the required contribution rates of 3.50% and 3.42%, respectively.
 The Long-Term Disability Insurance Trust Fund is funded through a per person premium charged to State agencies, public school districts, and other participating local governments.
-The monthly premium per active employee contributed to the trust was \$3.23 for the fiscal year ended June 30, 2008.
+The monthly premium per active employee contributed to the trust was \$3.23 for the fiscal years ended June 30, 2009 and 2008.